the impressive accounts of women victims of the self-proclaimed ‘apostle of Jesus Christ’

 “It was equivalent to saying ‘I have no faith’, which means dying in hell.”

-“We were indoctrinated to believe this,” Jane Doe 2 said in her speech, wearing a pale blue dress and a nose ring.
+“We’ve been indoctrinated to believe that,” Jane Doe 2 said in her speech, wearing a pale blue dress and a nose ring.

 “Naasón, I’m talking to you: you destroyed me.
 You destroyed my life, you changed my perception of reality.
 You are a coward.
 We want the world to know what a horrible monster you are.”